nanoporetech/tombo/docs/plotting.rst

    :align: center
    :scale: 30%

-   Example ROC curve plot
+   Example ROC curve plot (re-coloring not avaailable directly from Tombo plot roc command)

 ----

 It is also possible to compute and plot validation results on a per-read basis from a Tombo per-read statistics file.
-Along with ROC and precision-recall curves, this command also plots a distribution of test statistics for true and false ground truth sites (see figure below) for each motif provided.
-These plots can be very useful in picking a ``--single-read-threshold`` for use in either the ``test_significance`` or ``aggregate_per_read_stats`` sub-commands.
+Along with ROC and precision-recall curves, this command also plots a distribution of test statistics for motif-matching and non-motif-matching sites for each motif provided (see figure below).
+These plots can be very useful in picking a ``--single-read-threshold`` for use in either the ``detect_modifications`` or ``aggregate_per_read_stats`` commands.

 .. code-block:: bash

-    tombo plot_roc \
+    tombo plot per_read_roc \
         --statistics-filenames vs_pcr.tombo.per_read_stats de_novo.tombo.per_read_stats \
         5mC_model.5mC.tombo.per_read_stats 6mA_model.6mA.tombo.per_read_stats \
         --motif-descriptions CCWGG:2:"dcm 5mC Sample Comp"::GATC:2:"dam 6mA Sample Comp" \